 -- Remus Lupin, DADA teacher (PA7)

-A large scavenger bird with a featherless head and a taste for carrion, associated with death.
+The vulture is a large scavenger bird with a featherless head and a taste for carrion, associated with death.

 - Neville's Gran wears a "tall" hat with a stuffed vulture on top (PA7).